aimbrain/aimbrain-cli/README.md

 sudo pip install --prefix /usr/local .
 ```

-However, if you wish to do some dev work on it, run the following for a better
+However, if you wish to do some dev work on it, it is recomended to run the
-dev experience:
+following:

 ```
 virtualenv /path/to/envs/aimbrain-cli